alexphredorg/LegoNXT/README.md

 # LegoNXT
-Random test programs for Lego NXT written in NXC
+Random test programs for Lego NXT written in NXC.
+I'm using this to share code samples for things that I couldn't find elsewhere.